HYENA-007-CYBER/ros2_humble_notes/README_WEEK_4.md

 ## OpenCV-Related Challenges

-### 4. Color-Based False Positives
-HSV (Hue, Saturation, Value) thresholding occasionally detected unintended orange-like textures in the Gazebo environment.
-Detection was purely color-based and lacked semantic awareness.

-### 5. HSV Tuning
+### 4. HSV Tuning
-HSV thresholds were tuned manually to the cone’s color:
+HSV (Hue, Saturation, Value) thresholds were tuned manually to the cone’s color:
 - Lower: `[5, 100, 100]`
 - Upper: `[25, 255, 255]`
 Although lighting inside Gazebo was consistent, this method would be sensitive in real-world conditions where cone color or lighting varies.